dapr/docs/howto/run-with-docker/README.md

 ### Tags
 - latest: The latest release, ONLY use for development purposes
-- edge: // TODO: Is this different to edge?!
+- edge: // TODO: Is this different to latests?!
 - major.minor.patch: A released version of Dapr
 - major.minor.patch-rc.iteration: A release candidate

-## Running the Runtime
+## Running Dapr in Docker

 ###  With a Separate App Process
 The dapr runtime and your app communicate over the localhost interface, therefore, you need to ensure that